 If you wish to take a helicopter ride during the winter then it’s advisable to dress in clothing that you could spend hours outside wearing.
 As safe as helicopters are, there can be a time when an emergency landing has to be made and any passengers not dressed for the ambient conditions can quickly become exposed and risk hypothermia during the wait to be picked up.

 This is a video of myself flying some water sampling technicians around for an environmental agency and as you can see in the video, there is ice on the inside windows of the helicopter from our breath.
-The heater in the helicopter worked adequate enough while in flight, but not long after shut down the helicopter was back to the -30°F ambient temperature:
+The heater in the helicopter worked adequately enough while in flight, but not long after shutting down the helicopter was back to the -30°F ambient temperature:

 What Do You Wear For a Helicopter Ride?